-From 2016 till March 2020 the number of Electronic Money Institutions (EMIs holding E-money license in Lithuania for non-limited activity) grew from 12 to 62.
+From 2016 till October 2020 the number of Electronic Money Institutions (EMIs holding E-money license in Lithuania for non-limited activity) grew from 12 to 67.
 Hence, by the number of full EMI licenses, Lithuania holds the second place after the UK.
 There are also 6 Electrononic Money Insitutions holding a license issued in Lithuania for restricted activity (companies with so-called Small EMI License Lithuania).

 Don’t be overwhelmed by numbers, as you should be aware of certain peculiarities relating to the regulation of non-bank PSPs in Lithuania, which we can tell you during a consultation.
 We Lab can help you if you want to secure access to the EU market due to Brexit or if you just want to start your electronic money and payment business in the EU by getting E-money License Lithuania.
 But let us first explain to you what is E-money License Lithuania, its types and why Lithuania is better than the other 26 MS.

 Lithuanian regulator, the Bank of Lithuania (Lietuvos Bankas) differentiates between two types of companies with Lithuanian Electronic-money license:

 - Electronic money institution, holding a license issued in Lithuania for non-limited activity (equivalent to fully licensed EMI); and

 - Electronic money institution, holding a license issued in Lithuania for restricted activity (equivalent to small EMI).

 Electronic Money Institution license Lithuania for restricted activity

 Both Small EMIs and unrestricted EMIs are allowed to issue electronic money and provide payment services.
 Their authorisation and operation are regulated by the Law of the Republic of Lithuania on Electronic Money and Electronic Money Institutions.
 Furthermore, the Law of the Republic of Lithuania on Payments applies when EMIs provide services to their customers.
 When EMIs provide payment services, they are also mutatis mutandis are subject to certain provisions of the Law of the Republic of Lithuania on Payment Institutions.
 Both small EMIs and unrestricted EMIs (companies with EMI license Lithuania) may be only public limited liability companies or private limited liability companies, which means that an individual person can get E-money License Lithuania.

 Services provided by small EMIs